CuriBio/curibio.sdk/docs/source/gettingstarted.rst

 1. Follow the steps in the next section to export the data from the first zip file.

-2. Navigate back to the ``my-data`` folder and remove the first zip file.
+2. Navigate back to the ``my-data`` folder and remove all the items in it.

 3. Upload the next zip file.